sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/monitor-notifications-order.md

 The top of the page offers a number of filter buttons that can be applied individually or in combination:

-- **Successful** limits display to Notifications about successful Order execution.
+- **Successful** limits the display to Notifications about successful Order execution.
-- **Failed** limits display of Notifications to Orders that *failed*.
+- **Failed** limits the display of Notifications to Orders that *failed*.
-- **Warning** limits display of Notifications to Orders that caused warnings.
+- **Warning** limits the display of Notifications to Orders that caused warnings.
-- **Recovered** limits display of Notifications to Orders that first failed and then recovered by successfully proceeding in the Workflow.
+- **Recovered** limits the display of Notifications to Orders that first failed and then recovered by successfully proceeding in the Workflow.
-- **Acknowledged** limits display to Notifications that previously have been acknowledged from the related operation.
+- **Acknowledged** limits the display to Notifications that previously have been acknowledged from the related operation.

 ## References